wp-plugins/easy-fancybox/readme.txt

 = Can I display a contact form in FancyBox? =

 Yes.
 There are several methods imaginable but the easiest would be to use the Inline method.
 First go to your Settings > Media admin page and enable the Inline Content option.
-Next, go back to edit your post or page in the HTML editor tab.
+Next, go back to edit your post or page in the Text editor tab.
 The inline content can be a shortcode like in this example using Contact Forms 7 and Easy FancyBox:

 `
 <a href="#contact_form_pop" class="fancybox-inline">Contact Us</a>